jcimafranca/XeroWebhooksReceiver-Node/README.md

-# Xero Webhooks Receiver using Typescript/Node
+# Xero Webhooks Receiver using TypeScript/Node
 This sample application demonstrates how to receive webhooks from Xero.

 It uses Socket.io to display the events in a UI in real time.
 The backing server is Hapi.
 The front end is React with Redux.
-Written in Typescript.
+Written in TypeScript.

 This project will:
 1. Accept a POST request from Xero